colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

   * Globally, the leading causes of vision impairment are uncorrected refractive errors and cataracts.
   * The majority of people with vision impairments are over the age of 50 years.

-<blockquote>&ldquo;I don't need to worry about this!
+<blockquote cite="Designer/Developer">&ldquo;I don't need to worry about this!
 Our customers are under 50!&rdquo;</blockquote>

 Never assume.
 Maybe Dad is looking online for a gift for his kids?
 Maybe the user under 50 has an impairment?
 You don't know this!
 So don't assume!